 An ISBN is an identification number for your book.
 Grab any book off your shelf, look at the back cover, and it’s the number above the barcode.
 You don’t HAVE to have one, but you won’t be able to sell your (physical hard copy) book through any professional channel, online or in bookstores, without one.
 When it comes to ebooks, an ISBN isn’t necessary for all channels (on Amazon you can choose to simply go with the Amazon Standard Identification Number (ASIN) their system provides for each ebook published), but it is required on other platforms like Amazon, Barnes & Noble and Kobo.

 In South Africa, ISBNs are free.
 Yay!
 One of the small benefits of self-publishing in South Africa 😉 You can request ISBNs from the ISN Agency.
+[Edit March 2019: broken link removed.
+Email me if you’d like me to pass on the contact information for the person I request ISBNs from.]
 You will be sent the numbers along with a form to fill in for each number you use, as well as instructions telling you how many copies of each book you need to supply to the National Library of South Africa, and where to send them.
 For small print runs of under 100, you’re only required to send 1 copy of your book.
 Larger print runs require you to send 5 copies to various NLSA places of deposit around the country.
 (So, factoring in postage costs, I guess you could say ISBNs technically aren’t “free” after all.)

 You need a different ISBN for each FORMAT of your book.
 A paperback is one format, a hardback is another format, an audiobook is another, etc. When it comes to ebooks, there is still some debate as to whether this is one format or several.
 I’ve seen many articles that say a MOBI file (the Amazon Kindle specific file format) is one type of format, and an EPUB file (which works on most other platforms) is a different format.
 Which is true.
 They are different formats.
 (Bowker, the US ISBN Agency, takes this even further by saying that if a single format has different types of DRM on different platforms, then each should have its own ISBN.)
 But I also know that many, many authors (and large publishing houses) go with a single ISBN for an ebook, not matter what format of ebook it is.
 Since ISBNs are free in South Africa, here’s what I do: 1 ISBN for paperback, 1 ISBN for MOBI, and 1 ISBN for EPUB.
 (I have a publisher who produces my audiobooks, so they take care of ISBNS for that format, and so far I haven’t produced hardback editions.)